canton7/ec2manager/README.md

 If you're creating a snapshot for a new game, please check below to make sure the ports it's using don't clash with any other server.

 When you're done (ish), check the size of your folder (`du -sch .` from just inside the folder is a big help), then create a new volume of corresponding size.
-Attach it (I suggest not using /dev/sdf or /dev/sdg, in case you want to mount a volume from Ec2Manager to compare ec2manager-specific configuration files), then mount it using e.g. (assuming you attached the volume as `/dev/sdg` or `/dev/xvdg`) `sudo mkfs.ext4 /dev/xvdg; mkdir xvdg; sudo mount /dev/xvdg xvdg; sudo chown ubuntu.ubuntu xvdg.
+Attach it (I suggest not using /dev/sdf or /dev/sdg, in case you want to mount a volume from Ec2Manager to compare ec2manager-specific configuration files), then mount it using e.g. (assuming you attached the volume as `/dev/sdg` or `/dev/xvdg`) `sudo mkfs.ext4 /dev/xvdg; mkdir xvdg; sudo mount /dev/xvdg xvdg; sudo chown ubuntu.ubuntu xvdg`.
 Move over your files, and create the Ec2Manager-specific configuration files (see below).

 When you're done, detach the volume, terminate the instance, and spin up a new instance in Ec2Manager.